nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ![CVEs](media/lab3_none-cves.png)

-Click on `$NAME-plus2` Instance, you should see a list of all the CVEs identified by NGINX One Console CVE scanner.
+Click on your `$NAME-plus2` Instance, you should see a list of all the CVEs identified by NGINX One Console CVE scanner.
 NOTE: *This list may not include ALL CVEs*, rather just the list that NGINX One Console knows about at the time of the last scan.

 Plus1 | Plus2
 :-------------------------:|:-------------------------: